2016 Channel One Cup

-The 2016 Channel One Cup was played between 15–18 December 2016.
+The 2016 Channel One Cup was played between 15 and 18 December 2016.
 The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
 Five of the matches were played in the VTB Ice Palace in Moscow, Russia, and one match in the Helsingin jäähalli in Helsinki, Finland.
 The tournament was part of 2016–17 Euro Hockey Tour.
 Tournament was won by Sweden.